nsbajaj/BTS630_Project/README.md

 NOTE: The product page will have all the settings to finalize marketplace listing.
 Verified purchasers will be able to give a product review on the purchased item, so that it helps the other customers to understand it better.

 ## Description of Prototype to be delivered in BTS530
- * Below are the prototypes we plan to deliver thorugh four iterations:
+Below are the prototypes we plan to deliver thorugh four iterations:
+ 1. We would like to develop an application that will allow different account types such as admin, seller and buyer, to authenticate, view appropriate products and interfaces according to their account permissions.

 ## Iteration 1 Tasks
 ### To do: